Sara Makari serves the Diyar Consortium in Israel/Palestine.

 On the West Bank, my own daily challenges are significant, but are miniscule compared to the largely-silent sufferings of my neighbors.
 I find myself troubled by a gross neglect of the environment ( which is a serious challenge to general health), noise pollution, chaotic traffic behavior and a broken-up road system, excessive fuel costs, limited availability and/or overpricing of healthful food items (this belies published cost-of-living indices).
 So many of these challenges are a direct or indirect result of, or reaction to, living under occupation – even in Area “A.” However, I rejoice in my calling; I salute the fortitude and tenacity of hope of the people of this land; and dearly appreciate all that makes my living and serving here possible.

 What is a lesson have you learned from our partner that you feel should be shared churches in the U.S.?

 Throughout history, Palestine has lived under imperial occupation: by the Assyrians, Babylonians, Romans, Byzantines, the Crusaders, the Tatars, the Ottomans, the British and the Israelis.
 There is every reason for Palestinians to be pessimistic about the future.
 Yet, they never give up hope.
 In large measure, this has been the continuing influence of the Christian community since the resurrection of our Lord, and Pentecost.
 The various ministries of the specific partner with whom I serve are summarized in these, its own words: “What we do today is Hope!”

-[Between Victor and me, the following books have been helpful to us]
+[The following books have been helpful to Victor and myself]

 - Rania Al-Qass Collins, Rifaat Odeh Kassis, Mitri Raheb, eds.: Palestinian Christians in the West Bank